Customerly/wordpress-live-chat-plugin/trunk/readme.txt

 Our team have created all the best practices to be fully compliant with the GDPR rules.
 Also you are covered.
 Check out https://www.customerly.io/gdpr for more info.

 = Can I use Customerly as Lead generation tool? =
-Yes you can use the live chat to collect new leads, or you can even create bridges between your Forms and Customerly Funnels.
+Yes you can use the live chat to collect new leads, or you can even create bridges between your Forms and [Customerly Funnels](https://www.customerly.io/features/marketing-funnel/?utm_source=wordpress&utm_medium=plugin&utm_campaign=faqs).

-= I've got my Customerly Funnel ready, how can I connect it to my landing pages? = Check our Elementor and MailMunch integrations.
-If you use Contact Form 7, please check WPFusion to connect them.
+= I've got my Customerly Funnel ready, how can I connect it to my landing pages? = Check our CF7 (Contact Form 7), Elementor and MailMunch integrations.
+If you use Contact Form 7, we now have a direct integration.

 = Can I request visitors' email within the live chat? =